jzbjyb/X-FACTR/README.md

 - `data/mTRExf_unicode_escape.txt` entities and their translations in a variety of languages.
 - `data/mTRExf_gender.txt` entities and their gender.
 - `data/mTRExf_instanceof.txt` "instance-of" relation of entities.
+- `data/alias` aliases of entities.
+- `data/mTRExf` facts of 46 relations.

 ## Probe